Jienniers/YoutubeDownloaderWebApp/README.md

 ![App Screenshot](https://github.com/Jienniers/YoutubeDownloaderWebApp/blob/main/screenshots/Screenshot2.png)

-## Feedback
+## Support

-If you have any feedback, Kindly post them in [@Issues](https://github.com/Jienniers/YoutubeDownloaderWebApp/issues)
+If you encounter any issues or have suggestions for improvement, please submit an issue on the GitHub repository.